Microsoft, publishers try to stop 'catastrophic' Google EU deal

 "(Google's proposals) are not a remedy.
 They are a catastrophic escalation of the abuse," Raff said.

-The case has become highly politicized, with sources saying about a third of Almunia's colleagues in the Commission are opposed to the deal.
+The case has become highly politicised, with sources saying about a third of Almunia's colleagues in the Commission are opposed to the deal.
 Sources told Reuters the EU may close the current case and open another one into Google's Android mobile operating system.
-[ID:nL2N0Q000N]

 Almunia's spokesman Antoine Colombani declined to comment.
 Google spokesman Al Verney said: "We've co-operated fully with the European Commission's investigation over the last four years.
 Our proposal addresses all of the EC's concerns, and greatly increases the visibility of rival services."

-Also at the meeting were representatives from newspapers and magazine publishers across Europe, lobbying group ETTSA whose members include online travel site and Google complainant Expedia (EXPE.O), and several complainants from Germany, Britain and France.
+Also at the meeting were representatives from newspapers and magazine publishers across Europe, lobbying group ETTSA whose members include online travel site and Google complainant Expedia, and several complainants from Germany, Britain and France.

 (Editing by Tom Pfeiffer and Elaine Hardcastle)